 - A wetsuit hanger where the waist of the wetsuit drapes over the specially designed hanger.
 Out of the two, this hanger is least likely to cause damage.

 You could also use a very thick hanger, or tape multiple hangers together.
 But why spend $25 on a specially designed wetsuit hanger that is designed to protect your investment?

 Cleaning your wetsuit with cleaner and conditioner will typically get rid of any funky wetsuit smells.
 If your wetsuit still stinks after a good cleaning, try using a deodorizer like Gear Aid ReviveX Odor Eliminator.

-Deodorizers can get the odors out of smelly wetsuits, neoprene gloves, booties, and hoods, drysuits, PFDs, footwear, tents, backpack, bivy sacks, and other gear harboring mold, mildew, and bacteria.
-In a single 5 minute application, the biodegradable ReviveX solution penetrates the pores of fabric, rubber, and hard surfaces to eliminate odor naturally.
+Deodorizers can get the odors out of smelly wetsuits, neoprene gloves, booties, hoods, drysuits, PFDs, footwear, tents, backpack, bivy sacks, and other gear harboring mold, mildew, and bacteria.
+In a single 5-minute application, the biodegradable ReviveX solution penetrates the pores of fabric, rubber, and hard surfaces to eliminate odor naturally.

 Wetsuit Zipper Care And Maintenance

 Keep your wetsuit zippers opening and closing with ease.
 Using an all-in-one zipper lubricant and cleaner designed for wetsuits can prevent broken zippers, costly repairs, or worse yet, the need for a new wetsuit.

 - Remove salt, sand, and debris from the zipper with a soft bristle brush.